Stephen Colbert: 2006 White House Correspondents' Dinner

 On Saturday, April 29, 2006, Colbert was the featured entertainer for the 2006 White House Correspondents' Association Dinner.
 Standing a few yards from U.S. President George W. Bush – in front of an audience the Associated Press called a "Who's Who of power and celebrity" – Colbert delivered a searing routine targeting the president and the media.
-In his politically conservative character from The Colbert Report, Colbert satirized the George W. Bush Administration and the White House Press Corps with such lines as:
+In his politically conservative character from The Colbert Report, Colbert satirized the George W. Bush Administration and the White House Press Corps:

+He turned his attention to the press: As excited as I am to be here with the president, I am appalled to be surrounded by the liberal media that is destroying America, with the exception of Fox News.
+Fox News gives you both sides of every story: the president's side, and the vice president's side.

+But the rest of you, what are you thinking, reporting on NSA wiretapping or secret prisons in eastern Europe?
+Those things are secret for a very important reason: they're super-depressing.
+And if that's your goal, well, misery accomplished.

+Over the last five years you people were so good – over tax cuts, WMD intelligence, the effect of global warming.
+We Americans didn't want to know, and you had the courtesy not to try to find out.
+Those were good times, as far as we knew.

+But, listen, let's review the rules.
+Here's how it works: the president makes decisions.
+He's the Decider.
+The press secretary announces those decisions, and you people of the press type those decisions down.
+Make, announce, type.
+Just put 'em through a spell check and go home.
+Get to know your family again.
+Make love to your wife.
+Write that novel you got kicking around in your head.
+You know, the one about the intrepid Washington reporter with the courage to stand up to the administration.
+You know – fiction!

 Colbert received a chilly response from the audience.
 His jokes were often met with silence and muttering, apart from the enthusiastic laughter of a few in the audience.
 The major media outlets paid little attention to it initially.
 Washington Post columnist Dan Froomkin and Columbia University Graduate School of Journalism professor Todd Gitlin claimed that this was because Colbert's routine was as critical of the media as it was of Bush.
 Richard Cohen, also writing for The Washington Post, responded that the routine was not funny.
 The video of Colbert's performance became an internet and media sensation, while in the week following the speech, ratings for The Colbert Report rose by 37% to average just under 1.5 million total viewers per episode.
 In Time magazine, James Poniewozik called it "the political-cultural touchstone issue of 2006".
 Writing six months later, New York Times columnist Frank Rich referred to Colbert's speech as a "cultural primary" and called it the "defining moment" of the 2006 midterm elections.